Can SpaceX Really Make a Tesla Fly?

 m = 2000 Kg / 70s = 28 Kg/s

-In other words, those SpaceX cold gas thrusters will need to emit very roughly 28 Kg of compressed air every second to keep our Roadster hovering.
+Those SpaceX cold gas thrusters will need to emit very roughly 28 Kg of compressed air every second to keep our Roadster hovering.

 Now let’s figure out how much air the COPV might hold.
 Looking at the dimensions of a Roadster and given the fact that the COPV will replace the rear seats, I reckon a cylindrical COPV with hemispherical ends of very roughly 2.0m x 1.0m should fit.
 That would conveniently have a volume of a bit more than one cubic metre.